Habitat Regulations Assessment (HRA)

 During HRA of previous stages of the new Local Plan in 2007 URS (now Aecom) concluded, in consultation with Natural England, that only the Thames Basin Heaths SPA required further consideration as the Guildford Local Plan and associated documents are developed, primarily due to possible likely significant effects through recreational pressure/urbanisation and through reduced air quality.
 The HRA report therefore focuses on that SPA.

-URS Infrastructure & Environment UK Ltd were appointed in 2012 by Guildford Borough Council to assist the Council in undertaking a Habitats Regulations Assessment (HRA) of the Guildford Borough Local Plan at each of the qualifying stages.
+URS Infrastructure & Environment UK Ltd were appointed in 2012 by Guildford Borough Council to assist the Council in undertaking a HRA of the Guildford Borough Local Plan at each of the qualifying stages.
 URS have subsequently become Aecom but continue to work on the HRA.
 We have worked closely with them to ensure that they fully consider the policies and site allocations of the Local Plan.

 The first stage in the assessment process was the screening stage.
 This determined whether a plan being prepared is likely, either alone or in combination, to have a significant effect upon the Thames Basin Heaths Special Protection Area.
 This was carried out in July 2013 and supported the preparation and consultation on the Local Plan Issues and Options Consultation which took place in Autumn 2013.

 View the HRA Screening [637kb].

 An HRA (2016) was published to support the Proposed Submission Local Plan: strategy and sites (2016).
 This was updated to take account of changes in the Proposed Submission Local Plan: strategy and sites (2017).
 It was updated again after the consultation on the 2017 plan to take account of the further issues raised and was then consulted upon with Natural England.
 Minor updates to the wording were made in May 2018 following judgement C-323/17 from the European Court which led to clarification regarding the process that should be followed when undertaking HRA.
 The updates clarify that the HRA is compliant with this judgement.
 The final version can be seen below.
 An addendum, also available below, has been prepared to support the Main Modifications which have been made to the Submission Local Plan.